broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * Production BigQuery dataset
     * for each previous callset, there was (at least) one new dataset created
     * the dream is to keep the same dataset for multiple callsets and just add new samples, regenerate the filter and create new deliverables, but that has yet to happen because of new features requested for each callset (e.g. update to Dragen version, addition of ploidy data, different requirements to use Hail...etc.)
+    * if there are datasets from previous callsets that aren't needed anymore (check with AoU and Lee/Wail), they should be deleted
 * Prepare tables
     * needed for VCF or PGEN extract
     * only variant tables are used by `GvsCallsetStatistics.wdl` for callset statistics deliverable
+    * will be given a TTL by default, but if they are not needed anymore for any of the above, delete
 * Sites-only VCFs
     * the VAT is created from a sites-only VCF and its creation is the most resource-intensive part of the VAT pipeline
+    * for Echo, Wail requested that it get copied over to the "delivery" bucket; ask about this before deleting
-    * clean up any failed runs once the VAT has been delivered and accepted
+    * clean up all runs (check for failures) once the VAT has been delivered and accepted
 * Avro files (Delta onward)
     * huge, several times larger than the corresponding Hail VDS
     * as long as the VDS has been delivered and accepted, they can be deleted